 It is best to explore creeks during low tide to identify locations that may hold fish when water covers the area.

 The number one rule to creek fishing is to always cast into the current and retrieve with the current.
 Bait fish, crabs, and shrimp do not swim against the current so your bait should move the same way.

-Choke points are areas that are narrower than the surrounding creek.
+Chokepoints are areas that are narrower than the surrounding creek.
 Bait is concentrated by choke points.
-The narrowing of the creek and a higher current speed also make bait more vulnerable.
+The narrowing of the creek and a higher current speed also makes the bait more vulnerable.
 Changing tides force bait through choke points.
-Game fish may hide behind structure that blocks the current.
-Cast upstream and let your bait move with the current to simulate the natural movement of bait.
+Game fish may hide behind the structure that blocks the current.
+Cast upstream and let your bait move with the current to simulate the natural movement of the bait.

 Any piling provides structure.
 There is a current break and protection from predators.
 Barnacles also provide food for sheepshead and the scraps bring in crabs which provide food for redfish and trout.
 Make sure to bring your bait downstream under and around docks and pilings.

 Oyster bars provide a break in the current and also food.
 Baitfish and small crabs hide in oyster bars.
 Fish will hold on the down current side of an oyster bar waiting for baitfish or crabs to dislodge and come downstream.
 Cast up current from the oyster bar and bring your bait beside or over the bar.
 Oyster beds are easy to find during low tide.

 If you can find a choke point with an oyster bar so much the better.
 Fish will be able to hide behind the oyster bar and wait for bait to come by.
 If there is no oyster bars look for a point for the fish to protect themselves from the current.